espocrm/documentation/docs/extensions/sales-pack/inventory-management.md

 ### Removal Strategy

 The Removal Strategy is defined in a Product record.
-It determines how Inventory Numbers will be sorted when a user picks a number for a deliery or transfer order.
+It determines how Inventory Numbers will be sorted when a user picks a number for a delivery or transfer order.

 Available options: